junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 ## 7.1.
 Baseline: Multiple linear regression

-A linear functional relationship between one continuous outcome variable and $p$ input variables, which is regression of multiple outputs on multiple input variables.
+A linear functional relationship between one continuous outcome variable and $$p$$ input variables, which is regression of multiple outputs on multiple input variables.

 Ways to correct OLS estimates for heteroskedasticity: